mink0/mu-player/README.md

 ### Top Features

   - Play ANY music for FREE from [vk.com](http://vk.com/) and [soundcloud.com](http://soundcloud.com/) using [Music Player Daemon](http://www.musicpd.org/).
-  - Explore new music with [last.fm](http://lastfm.com/) top tracks, similar artists, top albums search.
+  - Explore new music with [last.fm](http://lastfm.com/) top tracks, similar artists and top albums search.
-  - Smart searching: highest bitrates first.
+  - Smart searching:
+    - bitrate detection for the highest bitrate music
+    - parallel queries, retries and timeouts to QUICKLY find ALL your music.
+The only limitation now is the API throttling.
   - Low system requirements: mu-player will pump smooth even on your grandpa's notebook.
   - Mu-player will save your laptop battery.
 CPU load of in-browser playback comparing to MPD is HUGE.
   - It works on both MAC OS and Linux.